kingbode/Stocks_Prices_Tracker/README.md

 # Stocks Prices Tracker
-Scraping and Tracking Gold Prices using Python
+Scraping and Tracking Stocks Prices using Python

 ## Description
-This tools is intended t show how to scrape information from multiple websites and track the price of gold.
+This tools is intended t show how to scrape information from multiple websites and track the price of different stocks( eg.: gold, silver, ... etc.)
-The tool will scrape the price of gold from multiple websites and store the information in a JSON file.
-The tool will also display the price of gold in a graph across the time, and intended at the end to be run as a cron job to track the price of gold.
+The tool will also display the price of stocks in a graph across the time, and intended at the end to be run as a cron job to track the price of stocks.
-Could be installed on a Raspberry Pi and connected to a screen to display the price of gold. or could be installed on a server and send the information to a website, or to a mobile app.
+Could be installed on a Raspberry Pi and connected to a screen to display the price changes of stocks. or could be installed on a server and send the information to a website, or to a mobile app.